 10. Lastly, take care of yourself.
 You are the main pillar of support for your disabled child.
 Do not make the mistake of focussing your life so much on your kid that you forgot about yourself, which indirectly is a more harmful thing for your kid.
 You should take care of your mental and physical health, along with caring for your disabled kids.

-At Narayan Seva Sansthan, we take care of all the needs of the kids with special needs, from their education to mental growth to having a better life.
+To fulfil these needs, one can consider selecting fundraising platforms or charity donation websites as well.
+Right from their education to mental growth to having a better life.
 We always look forward to helping the poor and unprivileged as there is no greater good than helping someone who cannot help themselves.
 Finally, always remember to ask for help, learn new things, and try new things, as this is for the good of your kid.

 Narayan Seva Sansthan Seva Dham Seva Nagar, Hiran Magri, Sector -4, Udaipur (Rajasthan) - 313001 INDIA